RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab03/README.md

 ## Swagger to REST

-### Contract-first API development with a database interface, implemented using Eclipse Che
+### Contract-first API development with a database interface, implemented using CodeReady Workspaces

 * Duration: 20 mins
 * Audience: Developers and Architects